The following terms are used within the Sun server documentation.

 The transfer of data directly into memory without supervision of the processor.

-In the Lightweight Directory Access Protocol (LDAP), a server which stores and provides information about people and resources within an organization from a logically centralized location.
+In the Lightweight Directory Access Protocol (LDAP), a server that stores and provides information about people and resources within an organization from a logically centralized location.

 A storage subsystem containing an arrangement of multiple disk drives, designed to provide performance, high availability, serviceability, and other benefits.